xansec/picoCTF/picoCTF-web/README.md

 - Classrooms
   - Useful to manage multiple distinct groups of competitors as in a school setting.
 - Shell server integration
-  - Integration with the [picoCTF-shell component](https://github.com/picoCTF/picoCTF/tree/master/picoCTF-shell) allows competitors full access to a Linux machine with the necessary tools from within a web browser
+  - Integration with the [picoCTF-shell component](../picoCTF-shell) allows competitors full access to a Linux machine with the necessary tools from within a web browser

+## Components

+1. [api](./api): This is the picoCTF-web Flask API.
+2. [tests](./tests): Automated tests for picoCTF-web components.
+3. [daemons](./daemons): Separate scripts that essentially run as cronjobs on the web server.
+4. [web](./ansible).
+A frontend for interacting with the Flask API.

 ## Local Development <!-- markdownlint-disable MD014 -->